 Upgrade AM.
 Upgrade AM and other instances with or without the AM console.
 Upgrade the setup tools (configurator), configuration tools (

-amverifyarchive), and the Java EE and/or web policy agents.
+amverifyarchive), and the Java and/or web agents.
 Upgrade IG.
 For more information on upgrades, see the Upgrade Guide.

 Remove AM.
 If required, remove AM with or without the AM console.
 Remove setup and configuration tools.
-Remove the Java EE and/or web policy agents.
+Remove the Java and/or web agents.
 Remove IG.
-For more information on removing AM, see Chapter 5, "Removing Installations" in the Installation Guide.
+For more information on removing AM, see "Removing Installations" in the Installation Guide.

 Appendix A. Getting Support